 Our core curriculum is designed to fulfill our mission of training students who are competent and ready to enter graduate medical education in any medical discipline, with an emphasis on preparing students to become community based and primary care physicians.

 A notable aspect of the clinical program is a required month long rotation in a rural practice setting.
 In community health centers, rural clinics and hospitals throughout the state of Virginia, our student-doctors participate in providing health care to medically underserved and indigent patients.
 Our student-doctors learn to treat various patients whose lifestyles, practices, and attitudes toward health care differ from those seen in more traditional training sites.
 This enriching educational experience is one that cannot be taught in the classroom.

 LUCOM student-doctors have the opportunity to perform clinical rotations globally during their OMS-III and OMS-IV year, as well as the opportunity to participate in medical outreach events during break times beginning near the end of the first-year of education.

-LUCOM is continuing to develop strong professional relationships with Liberty University School of Law, which will enable student-doctors to haveopportunities to study and advance public health and health policy through programs.
-Additionlally, LUCOM works with the School of Nursing to advance health care team settings promote interdisciplinary cooperation both in the classroom and in all of its clinical settings.
-The School of Nursing has a strong and viable program that places their students in some of LUCOM's core rotation sites; areas of pharmacy, physical therapy, emergency medicine, etc.
+LUCOM is continuing to develop strong professional relationships with Liberty University School of Law, which will enable student-doctors to have opportunities to study and advance public health and health policy through programs.
+Additionally LUCOM works with the School of Nursing to advance health care team settings and promote interdisciplinary cooperation both in the classroom and in all of its clinical settings.
+The School of Nursing has a strong and viable program that places their students in some of LUCOM's core rotation sites.